Why Reading Choice Matters: the Research on Independent Reading

 Educator and reading maven Donalyn Miller emphasizes four crucial elements for creating successful readers: 1) time to read in school 2) access to books that are intellectually and culturally accessible 3) choice and 4) reading community.

-Loose Canon™ advocates a workshop approach for students of all ages, in which students discuss their reading in small groups, conferring with the teacher individually or together, as in Lit Circles and Book Clubs.
+Loose Canon™ Loose Canon™ is built to facilitate independent reading, book clubs, literature circles, or any other pedagogy in which students discuss their reading in small groups, conferring with the teacher individually or together.
 Reading promotes conversation, and conversation promotes reading.
 For more on this pedagogy, see our video.

 Nancy Barile makes a quick case for reading choice in secondary schools.
 So does this article from NCTE.
 Here Heather Wolpert-Gawron summarizes the case for student choice as effective pedagogy.
 And, as time passes, more educators like Katie Sluiter advocate for reading choice as a matter of social justice.